GabeScott/standard-works-vault/General Conference/1987 October - Opportunities to Serve.md

 # Opportunities to Serve

-*By Franklin D. Richards - Of the First Quorum of the Seventy*
+By Elder Franklin D. Richards - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1987 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1987/10/opportunities-to-serve?lang=eng)

 My dear brothers and sisters, as I have listened to the words of the Brethren this afternoon, much has been said about sacrifice.
-I couldn’t help but think of the words of that great hymn, “Sacrifice brings forth the blessings of heaven” (“Praise to the Man,” Hymns, 1985, no. 25).
+I couldn’t help but think of the words of that great hymn, “Sacrifice brings forth the blessings of heaven” (“Praise to the Man,” *Hymns,* 1985, no. 25).

 I have always felt, however, that, really, it is impossible for us to sacrifice in building the kingdom of God.
 I would much rather consider it, instead of a sacrifice, a great opportunity to serve God.